 Personal Injury Stemming From Criminal Activity

 The world we inhabit is far from perfect.
 Bad people do bad things.
 Crimes are committed.
-When those crimes cause personal bodily injury and suffering, the criminals can be held accountable, both in a criminal court and a civil court.
+When those crimes which can cause personal injury or death can be anticipated, the criminals are held accountable in a criminal court.

-In addition, if the business or property owner where the crime occurred failed to provide adequate lighting or other forms of security, they can be held accountable as well.
-As such, this category of personal injury cases often overlaps with Premises Liability, explained above.
+What many people don't appreciate is that the criminal courts aren't the only ones that can be involved when someone is the victim of violent crime.
+If the business or property owner where the crime occurred failed to provide adequate security, they can be held accountable for the resulting harm in a civil court.
+As such, this category of personal injury cases often overlaps with Premises Liability.
 Here are some examples that would be included in this category:

 - Injuries or death resulting from violent crime